agungTuanany/Javascript-data-structure-and-algorithm/chapter-8-data-structure-trees/README.md

 you don't have to store the word `NOT AND USE`, you get to avoid storing that extra `N`.

 **[⬆ back to top](#table-of-contents)**
 </br>
 </br>

+## Tree Review

+Although there are a ton of Trees as you can saw, and we even talked about a lot of Trees.
+The way they work though beyond some small logic, such as differences you saw in Binary Search Trees, in Binary Heaps and Priority Queues.

+As long as you understand how to build one from scratch like we did (because that is what you need to know for an interview or in your real life), the small variations are fairly easy to pickup; so, that now you have the ability to construct other Trees as needed (or on the job).
+Remember that Wikipedia page with a ton of Tree data structure, they shouldn't look as intimidating to you anymore.

+At the end of the day, they're just structures with a few different rules apply to them, something that you should be easily be able to do with a bit of research.